fouad/proposal-try-expressions/readme.md

 ## Summary

 The current `try...catch` error handling pattern leads to uncaught exceptions when dealing with promises.
-This is a new `try` syntax to combine a Promise's value and error or wrap an expression in a `try...catch` with a single return type, an Array.
+This is a new `try` syntax to combine a Promise's value and error or wrap an expression in a `try...catch` with a [single return type](#return-type).

 ```js
 let [json, jsonErr] = try JSON.parse('{}')